qeaml/scratch/README.md

 # Scratch

-`qmlScratch`: Simple scratch-space allocator, similar in implementation to the one used by [nwge].
-(There are plans to use this exact library in nwge)
+A simple scratch-space allocator, used by the [nwge] engine.

 ## Install